chaac/lbry-setup/README_OSX.md

 Mac OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build lbrycrd for OSX.
+This guide will show you how to build lbry for OSX.

 Notes
 -----